-As of July 11, 2022, we employed a total of 11 full-time employees in the United States, and one full-time employee in the Netherlands.
-Additionally, we had 165 employees in Mexico, all of which were contracted through an employment agency.
+As of June 17, 2024, we employed a total of 9 full-time employees in the United States, and one full-time employee in the Netherlands.
+Additionally, we had 162 employees in Mexico.
 We are not a party to any collective bargaining agreements.
 We believe relations with employees are very good.